 'Displaying a short WooCommerce product description on your store’s main shop page and category pages makes it easy for customers to make a quick buying decision.
 It lets them know what the product is and encourages them to learn more.

-The only problem is that WooCommerce only displays the short description on the single product page.
+The only problem is that WooCommerce only displays the short description - and also the main long description - on the single product page.
 There's no option to add a WooCommerce short description to your main shop page, product category pages, or elsewhere on your site.
+You can't display the main description away from product pages either.

 Fortunately, there’s another way to display product descriptions, other important product information, and various buying options directly on your WooCommerce store’s main shop page: